 Hacking for social good

 Using Google Compute Engine’s virtual machines, the team deployed a Flask script that integrates Twilio’s voice services with Google’s Speech-to-Text and Text-to-Speech APIs to create a proxy, or middleman, between voice and text communication.
 They also deployed a second virtual machine running a Flask script that uses the Facebook Messenger API and the Google Meet API to send and receive written messages.

 The app redirects incoming texts and calls to a new phone number linked to a chat app, converting text-to-speech and speech-to-text so that “one person can speak and hear while the other can type and read, all in real time,” says Aharoni.

-Google Cloud Platform (GCP) enabled the APIs to work together so incoming and outgoing messages could be processed seamlessly.
+Google Cloud (Google Cloud) enabled the APIs to work together so incoming and outgoing messages could be processed seamlessly.
 According to Aboodi, they wanted a platform that would be “easy to use, that had many solutions in one place, and good funding we could benefit from.
-GCP is a great tool, especially for students, to build something on your own.”
+Google Cloud is a great tool, especially for students, to build something on your own.”

-With an initial grant in GCP Education credits, the team built a demo in just twelve hours and demonstrated it to a live audience at the hackathon, where it was awarded Second Place overall and Best Hack for Social Good.
+With an initial grant in Google Cloud Education credits, the team built a demo in just twelve hours and demonstrated it to a live audience at the hackathon, where it was awarded Second Place overall and Best Hack for Social Good.

 What’s next for Nagish